YT-Advanced/Translation-for-YT-AdVanced/README.md

 # Translation-for-YT-AdVanced
-This repository is a place to add new translation for YTAvanced App
+This repository is a place to add new translation for YT Advanced App